verana-labs/verana-docs/docs/run/other-component-deployment/50-verana-visualizer.md

 kubectl logs -f deployment/verana-visualizer
 ```

+> **Note:** The template manifest includes a Service and Ingress.
+The Service `targetPort: 3000` sends traffic to the container's listener, which defaults to the `PORT` value (3000 unless overridden).
+If you change the server's internal port, update both the container `ports` entry in the deployment and the Service `targetPort` to match.

 ### Method 4: Helm Chart Deployment

 The repository includes a production-ready Helm chart at `helm/verana-visualizer/`.